 If you examine a three-way switch, you will notice several differences when compared to standard single-pole switches.
-First, the body of the switch will be thicker and bulkier than a single-pole switch.
-And the switch toggle lever will not have the ON-OFF markings found on a single-pole switch.
+First, the body of the switch will be thicker and bulkier than that of a single-pole switch.
+Also, the switch toggle lever on a three-way does not have the ON-OFF markings found on a single-pole switch.
 This is because the switch may turn the light on or off in either position, depending on the position of the other three-way switch in the pair.

 Three-way switches have different methods of connection, depending on the brand of the switch.
 The switch may also have several ways to make the wire connections.
 All switches have screws on the side, but some also come with push-fitting holes or slots to slide the wire into.
 Still others come with a quick-mount, spring-loaded slot alongside the screw terminals that are designed to hold the wires in place.

 Although these push fittings or slot-fittings may be the quickest way to connect a switch, this method is not recommended, as it is generally less secure.
 Professional electricians who want to avoid callbacks always use the screw terminal connections, which rarely come loose.

 Three-way switches are tricky to install, especially for DIYers who are replacing a bad switch.
-One of the most common problems is improper wiring—connecting the circuit wires to the wrong screw terminals.
+One of the most common problems is improper wiring due to connecting the circuit wires to the wrong screw terminals.
 It's very easy to mix up three-way switch wiring when replacing a three-way switch, especially because in older wiring systems the standard color-coding of wires may look different than it does in newer installations.

-The best way to prevent this is to take the time to mark the wires before you remove any wires from the old switch, The wire connected to the common screw terminal is the most important to mark.
+The best way to get the wiring right is to take the time to mark the wires before you remove any from the old switch.
+The wire connected to the common screw terminal is the most important to mark.
 It must always connect to the darkest-colored terminal screw.
 By placing a colored piece of tape or label on the wire, it will be easy to find when you connect the new switch.

 It's also a good idea remove and reconnect one wire at a time when replacing switches.
 By doing this one wire at a time, you can ensure you are connecting the new switch correctly.
 This can sometimes be difficult, though, if the circuit wires in the wall box are too short—in this case, marking the wires is essential.